 You need to be the type of traveler who is seeking a retreat so be keen to relax and have needs taken care of.
 There is no urban city center to walk to or bustling nightlife.
 I would certainly argue that this is an excellent base for history buffs (like my husband) who would like to explore the region’s ruins and archeological sites.

-It is an all-inclusive stay with the exception of add-ons such as spa treatments and alcohol as well as gratuities.
+It is an all-inclusive stay except for add-ons such as spa treatments and alcohol as well as gratuities.
 For what you get, the rates are extraordinarily reasonable.
 I think you might be surprised.

 I am usually someone who loves grand hotels and resorts so it was eye-opening for me to see the same service and detail I’m used to executed at a smaller property.
 I would love to return to Hacienda Petac and don’t hesitate to recommend this special place.